pdarche/carbon/docs/carbon.md

 ## My Contribution
 So how does this all apply to me?
 Well, climate change is an archetypal collective action problem, one that emerges out of the behavior of governments, yes, but also corporations (and other organizations) and also individual people as well.
+What makes them so difficult is that _no_ individual actor, government, company, or individual contributes enough be responsible for the problem.
+Yes, governments themselves are responsible for significant emissions, but most of the proposals for addressing climate change at that level are about the things governments are going to force those at lower levels (comapnies and people) to do.
 But there doesn't seem to be anything in principle that means behavior change should only happen at the governmental level.
 I don't see why I shouldn't apply the same "what would the world be like" rule to myself and my own life and behavior.
 So what should my proposed personal carbon quota be, and would the world be like if others adopted that policy?

-[TODO: ADD A COMPOENENT OF WANTING TO BE PART OF THE SOLUTION]

 ### What should my carbon quota be?
 The primary arguments against equity focus on the practical impediments to adopting steep reductions and on the burdens they would impose on the countries with the highest current emmissions.
 Compelling as those arguments might be from an international treaty-making perspctive, they doesn't address the _truth_ of the proposition that we're each only entitled to an equal share of global carbon quota.
 It may be the case that the difference between my personal quota and current lifestyle would require reductions that are (even very) difficult, but unlike a large democratic country, I'm a well-off individual with significant abilities to change lifestyle and adapt (regardless of how unpleasant those changes might be).